phochste/shape-validator-component/documentation/constrained-containers.md

 ## Impact of constraining a container

-Obviously, only resources can be created that conform to the constraints on a constrained container.
+Only resources can be created that conform to the constraints on a constrained container.
 However, some additional restrictions are enforced by the server on that container:

 * It is not possible to add any non-RDF resources.